smnorris/bcfishpass/docs/05_data_dictionary.rst

 ============================
-Data Dictionary
+Data Distribution
 ============================

 ------------------
-Access model - Pacific Salmon and Steelhead
+Access model (Pacific Salmon and Steelhead only)
 ------------------

-A weekly bcfishpass data extract of Pacific Salmon (Chinook, Chum, Coho, Pink, Sockeye) and Steelhead access models (and associated data) is provided by the Province of BC.
+A `weekly provincial data extract <https://bcgov.github.io/bc_freshwater_fish_habitat_accessibility_model/04_data_distribution.html>` of Pacific Salmon (Chinook, Chum, Coho, Pink, Sockeye) and Steelhead access models (and associated data) is provided by the Province of BC.
+See documentation in the bcgov repository for full data definitions.

-Click [here](https://bcgov.github.io/bc_freshwater_fish_habitat_accessibility_model/04_data_distribution.html) for full documentation and download link.